pmcgrenery/WxBrief/TESTING.md

 6. Bug: After clearing all airports, if you press enter both modals appear.
 <br>Fix: The reason for this was that after clicking on the Clear Airports button and either clicking on Yes/No/Close, then the button remains in focus.
 Therefore, when you press enter, it triggers the Clear Airports button as well as the event listener to call the Add Airport modal.
 The fix for this is to add <code>event.preventDefault()</code> to the event listener for pressing Enter.

-7. Nug: On iPhones the installed full screen plug in for leaflet does not work.
+7. Bug: On iPhones the installed full screen plug in for leaflet does not work.
 When clicked it enables single finger navigation of the map but does go to full screen.
 As well as this, the radar controls disappear once the map goes to fullscreen view.
 <br>Fix: Removed the full screen plug in and replaced the initial plug in with the <code>.requestFullscreen()</code> method.
 Along with code to have cross browser compatibility it was discovered that it worked on everything except iPhones.
 Unfortunately, the method is not supported on iPhones.
 In the end, to allow cross browser compatibility I ended up with code that just takes the div containing the radar and toggles custom css styling.
 While this does not hide the address bar on mobile devices, it is the optimum solution to ensure the function works across all devices.

+8. Bug: Some buttons render differently on iPhones.
+<br>Fix: After some research this is a known issue on iPhones, and the solution is to disable appearance settings that is autonmatically applied.
+[Stackoverflow article](https://stackoverflow.com/questions/5438567/css-submit-button-weird-rendering-on-ipad-iphone)

+9. Bug: When you go to fullscreen on the map, tiles at the edge of the display do not load until you move the map so that the entire tile is in view.
+<br>Fix: Apply <code>map.invalidateSize();</code> to the map every time the map changes from normal size to fullscreen size and vice versa.
+The root cause is that the div renders on the screen initially in normal size, the map essentially "remembers" this size and still thinks it is this size when it gets larger.
+So you just have to tell the map to forget its old size and to take the new size of the div as the size to be displayed.
+[Github post](https://github.com/Leaflet/Leaflet/issues/941)

 # Existing Bugs

-1. Bug: When you enter the full screen presentation of the map the radar controls do not appear on the screen.